 Dr Aristea Fotopoulou's research focuses on the social and cultural transformations that relate to digital media and data-driven technologies.
 Her new book is entitled "Feminist activism and digital networks: between empowerment and vulnerability" (2017, Palgrave/MacMillan).
-She is Senior Lecturer in Media and Communications and Course Leader of the MA Digital Media, Culture and Society, and Chair of ECREA Digital Culture and Communication.
+She is Course Leader of the MA Digital Media, Culture and Society, and Chair of ECREA Digital Culture and Communication.

 Media studies lecturer Paula Hearsum specialises in Popular Music and Journalism.
 She believes that media is something you do as well as think about.
 Her professional background includes a decade as a music journalist before moving into new media as an editor and consultant appearing on tv and radio as well as many public speaking engagements.

 Dr Olu Jenzen’s research interests span Critical Theory (especially feminist and queer theory), the politics of aesthetic form, cultures of trauma, the representation of gender and sexuality in film, literature and popular culture and social aspects of non-normative epistemologies.

 Leader of Media Studies, Irmi Karl has helped develop the rich media-related course provision at Brighton.
 Her teaching and research interests include ICTs and everyday life, gender and sexuality, as well as the class politics of popular media forms.
 She is a founder member of the LGBT Queer LIfe research hub and the BSSN Sexualities Network.

 Helen W Kennedy is an academic specialist in media cultures of games and play.